jolyon129/6513-big-data-project/README.md

-# big-data-6513
-Big Data Project
+# CS6513 Big Data

-Author: Small Data Group

-Please read the README in each task.
+This repo stores the assignment and project of CS6513